Welcome to AZ Stop Falls

 Preventing falls in older adults

-Preventing slips, trips and falls in older adults requires a good fall prevention program; there are three key components of such a program:
+Preventing slips, trips and falls in older adults requires a good falls prevention program; there are three key components of such a program:

 - Understanding how medications may increase the risk of a fall;